rrikiliba/cat_proof_alarm_system/README.md

 ## Additional Notes

-- We chose to adopt a combination of Python and Micropython for this project, in order to keep the codebase as small and cohesive as possible; by using a common abstraction layer above hardware that would otherwise require drastically differing libraries, we saved on development complexity and time.
+- We chose to adopt a combination of Python and Micropython for this project, in order to keep the codebase as small and cohesive as possible; by using a common abstraction layer above hardware that would otherwise require drastically differing libraries, we saved on development complexity and time, not without some compromises.
 - While this might be an issue with our specific esp32 board model, there was a problem with its compatibility with Micropython.
 The pin used for the camera flash on this board was somehow also an hardware reset pin.
 This lead to strange interactions, such as the flash turning on when connecting to the boards USB and the board getting stuck in this state and reporting as unresponsive.
 We admittingly didn't give this much thought and just disconnected this pin.
 The board then worked just fine, with of course the exception of the flash.
 - Since all the functionality of the controller device is achieved through Docker containers, you don't actually need an Orange Pi Zero 2W to run that portion of the project.
 You can run it on any device (embedded or not) and, by connecting it to I²C port 1 on your device and configuring the correct parameter in the .env file, you can also optionally use the external OLED display as instructed above.